KR-KushalKarthik/Food-Website/README.md

 ## Features

--**Home Page**: A welcoming homepage introducing the food services and enticing customers with a clean, appetizing layout.
+- **Home Page**: A welcoming homepage introducing the travel services.
--**About Us**: A section that shares the story behind the brand and its commitment to delivering delicious food.
+- **Adventure Ideas**: A section with information on different adventure activities like Skydiving, Ziplining, and Scuba Diving.
--**Popular Menu**: Showcases customer-favorite dishes with mouthwatering images and descriptions.
+- **Travel Packages**: Offers popular travel packages to destinations like Manali, Goa, Delhi, Jaipur, Kerala, and Darjeeling.
--**Services Section**: Highlights services such as dine-in, takeaway, and fast delivery options.
+- **Contact Form**: A contact form where users can enter their details (name, email, phone, subject, and message) to get in touch with the service provider.
-**Contact Us**: A contact section where users can find the phone number and email address to get in touch for queries or reservations.
+- **Responsive Design**: The website adjusts to different screen sizes for mobile and desktop views.

 ## Technologies Used